1821 Info 6a for Caleb Crompton

 Map locating Dalkey South Australia - 108Kb jpg

-Above: Map locating Dalkey South Australia, birth place of WJT Pearson
+Above: Map locating Dalkey South Australia, birth place of WJT PEARSON

 Family life